grian32/beta-mod/README.md

 This mod is meant to be played standalone, it may work alongside other mods, but there may be compatibility issues.

+The project is currently in pretty early stages & doesn't include much additional content as of now, a lot more is planned however, so stay tuned!

 ### Current possibe places of conflict with other mods

 - Vanilla Overworld Gen - Mainly the Icy Stone generation in cold biomes detailed below.